Open-RSC/IdleRSC/README.md

 The original owner is no longer part of this fork of the project.
 However all credit for writing the original client goes to DvorakKeys.
 Additional credit goes to various developers including but not limited to:
-Damrau, grawlinson, JonathanB31, Kaila, Kkoemets, and Searos.
+Damrau, Grawlinson, JonathanB31, Kaila Btw, Kkoemets, and Searos.

 The RSC botting scene WILL NEVER DIE!
 IdleRSC is the next iteration after APOS, STS, SBot, and AutoRune!